 Not only will this protect minors, but it will also make withdrawing funds easier for everyone as the verification process will already be taken care of and players won’t have to wait as long for their funds or have funds delayed by a verification dispute.

 By regulating the gambling industry, the UKGC prevents money laundering and online gambling becoming a source of funding for illegal activities, criminal acts and terrorism.
+It does also protect players through the Gamstop programme.
 It preserves the integrity of the industry by promoting transparency and protects the rights of players, preventing them from being treated unfairly and giving all UK gamblers recourse to dispute resolution services.

 As an online gambler in the UK, it is essential to only play at online casinos that are regulated and licensed by the UK Gambling Commission.
 This not only protects you, but it also protects the industry and ensures that only licensed gambling sites are able to operate in the UK.